 Tags are just another word for keywords.
 Use tags to describe your artwork – colours, subject matter, medium, brand, style, etc. If someone is searching the web, typing into the search box on Google or any other site, and what they type matches your keywords, your work will appear for them.
 So it’s important that the keywords you pick are numerous (more chance to be seen) and relevant (give the people what they are actually looking for).

-Let's look at Redbubble's artwork uploader, where we can input tags.
+Let’s look at Redbubble’s artwork uploader, where we can input tags.
+We’ll use my Budgie Beak design as the example.

 For this artwork, I have input 22 tags.
 They reflect the subject matter (budgies), the colours (blue, yellow), my name (jessicaamber), and intended audiemce (kids).

-Okay, great, but does the order of my tags matter?
+I input these tags just in the order I though of them, but does the order of my tags matter?
 Yes!

 The Golden Keyword